Is Botox Safe for Eyes?

 - Those with issues swallowing, plan to undergo surgery soon or have already had facial surgery in the treatment area.

 - Individuals with drooping eyelids.
 Botox injections around the eyes could exacerbate the drooping and affect sight.

 - Those who are pregnant, breastfeeding or plan to do either within the next six months.
 Due to ethical constraints Botox has never been tested on pregnant or nursing women, although it's believed it would not pass through to the baby in either case.

 - Lastly, you need to consider any medications, herbs or supplements you currently take.
 Some medicines used for sleeping, muscle relaxants, injected antibiotics and cold medications can react badly with Botox.

 Potential Side Effects of Botox

-While most people experience no side effects, the most common include swelling, redness, bruising, bleeding or, possibly, infection.
-Some of these adverse effects could point to an allergy, so also be on the lookout for itching, welts, wheezing, dizziness or feeling faint.
+While most people experience no side effects with Botox this doesn't mean Botox is side effect-free, reactions could include swelling, redness, bruising, bleeding or, possibly, infection.
+Some of these adverse effects could point to an allergy, so be on the lookout for itching, welts, wheezing, dizziness or feeling faint.
 Tell your doctor immediately if you suspect an allergic reaction.
 Dry mouth, headaches and neck pain have also been reported.

 First, choose your practitioner carefully.
 You want someone who has plenty of experience with Botox.
 Some physician assistants and nurse practitioners are far more experienced with giving these injections than some doctors.
 With that in mind, be aware that salon workers and most aestheticians do not have medical training and are not permitted to prescribe or dispense medications.
 Some unscrupulous individuals have been caught dispensing pure saline, heavily diluted Botox or even other products entirely, so it's important to be seen at a medical practice.